 Incinerator/Dumping/Landfill, Sewage/Sewage Treatment

-Art Activism, Community Land Trusts/Land Conservation, Community Organizing, Elevation or Relocation of Homes, Green Infrastructure, Nature-Based Solutions, Policy Reform, Renewable Energy, Risk mapping and/or monitoring e.g. flooding/contaminants etc
+Art Activism, Community Land Trusts/Land Conservation, Community Organizing and Education, Elevation or Relocation of Homes, Green Infrastructure, Nature-Based Solutions, Policy Reform, Renewable Energy, Risk mapping and/or monitoring e.g. flooding/contaminants etc

 501c3 Tax Deductible